 Taiwan votes in crucial election as China's shadow looms

-TAIPEI: Millions of Taiwanese head to the polls on Saturday (Jan 11) for a presidential and parliamentary election in which the island's fraught relationship with China is taking centre stage.
+TAIPEI: Taiwanese voters headed to the polls on Saturday (Jan 11) for a closely watched presidential and parliamentary election in which the island's fraught relationship with China is taking centre stage.

+Long queues formed outside election stations before polls opened across the island at 8am (0000 GMT) with initial results expected late in the evening.

 The vote will reverberate far beyond Taiwan's borders, with the two main candidates laying out very different visions for its future - in particular how close the self-ruled island should tack to its giant neighbour.